PaddlePaddle/PGL/apps/graph4rec/README.md

-# Graph4Rec: An universal toolkit with Graph Neural Networks for Recommender System
+# Graph4Rec: A Universal and Large-scale Toolkit with Graph Neural Networks for Recommender Systems

-**Graph4Rec** is an universal industrial toolkit with Graph Neural Networks for Recommender System.
+**Graph4Rec** is a universal and large-scale toolkit with graph neural networks for recommender systems.

 ## Requirements